Skip to main content

 This produces queries.json in the project root.
 From here you can:

-Calling registered routes from TypeScript
+Sending registered queries from TypeScript

 import { queries } from "./queries.js";

-.user_by_username({ username: "alice" })
+.dynamic(queries.call.user_by_username({ username: "alice" }))

 Next Steps